Discharge

 Inpatients who do require an overnight stay will usually be ready for discharge at 9am on the planned day of discharge.

 You will be given a letter for your GP and treatment room (if needed).
-You may need medications on discharge, this will be prescribed by the medical team and provided to you before you go home by our in-house Pharmacist.
+You may need medications on discharge and these will be prescribed by the medical team and provided to you before you go home by our in-house Pharmacist.
 Any medications brought into the hospital by you, will be returned to you.
 The clinical team will give you verbal and written discharge patient information which includes post-surgery advice for your ongoing recovery.

-If you are assessed as needing mobility aids, these will be provided to you by the Physiotherapists before you leave.
+If you are assessed as needing mobility aids, these will be provided to you by our physiotherapy team before you leave.

-Any other support requirements assessed and identified during your stay which are related to your surgery will be arranged via community referral by our Nursing Team.
+Any other support requirements assessed and identified during your stay, which are related to your surgery, will be arranged via community referral by our nursing team.
 If you foresee a requirement for any other community support, please discuss this with your GP prior to coming to hospital.
-If there is anything we can do to help in this, please let us know in advance of your admission.
+If there is anything we can do to help, please let us know in advance of your admission.

 It is ESSENTIAL that you have an identified responsible adult to accompany you home.
 If you have had a general anaesthetic, you should ensure someone is with you at home for at least 24 hours.